Kids Orthodontics Reading, MA

 Orthodontics for Kids — What Time is the Right Time?

 At our practice, each child is evaluated as an individual to determine the proper time to begin orthodontic treatment.
-While there is no one specific time that is right for everyone, the American Association of Orthodontists recommends that children visit the orthodontist around the age of 7.
+The American Association of Orthodontists recommends that children visit the orthodontist around the age of 7.

 At this stage in their growth and development, most children have both baby and adult teeth — a mix that makes it easier for an orthodontist to diagnose and correct tooth and jaw issues earlier and without resorting to surgery.